- by Daniel

-We're all familiar with that painful feeling you get from sore and aching muscles in your lower back, right?
+If you're reading this then I'm sure you're all too familiar with that painful feeling you get from tight and aching muscles in your lower back.

-It can make any day on site feel like a major struggle.
+And not only is this pain frustrating, it can also make every day feel like a major struggle.

-And this pain just gets worse and worse during the day as your muscles tighten up even more.
+As the pain just gets worse and worse as the day goes on and your muscles tighten and tense even more.

-Which can leave you feeling really uncomfortable and in a lot of pain after a long and gruelling shift.
+Which leaves you feeling really uncomfortable, miserable, and in a lot of pain.

 But what if I told you that you can reduce this pain by stretching your back out regularly?

-That by taking just a few minutes every couple of hours to stretch, you can work in more comfort and feel less pain in the evenings?
+And that by taking just a few minutes every couple of hours to stretch your body, you will feel far more comfortable and relaxed?

-Well you can, and in this article I'm going to introduce you to 5 lower back stretches that will help you to achieve this.
+Well you can, and I'm going to introduce you to 5 lower back stretches to get you started.

-These stretches can be done at home and on site, and are all really easy to do.
+These stretches are great for relieving pressure and tension, can be done at home, and are really easy to do.

-And once you get into the habit of doing them, you'll never want to give them up!
+And once you get into the habit of doing them regularly and feel the benefits, you'll never want to give them up!

-The Benefits of Stretching Your Back Every Day
+The Benefits Of Regular Stretching For Your Back

-Stretching your back regularly will bring you so many health benefits, such as:
+Stretching your back regularly will bring you so many health benefits for your back such as:

 Not bad for such a simple activity, right?

-The cat/cow stretch is a great one for mobilising the lower back and relieving tension.
+The cat/cow stretch is great increasing the movement in your lower back and relieving tension.